scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_summary_features.rst

 This example shows how to extract summary features from the tissue image.

 Summary features give a good overview over the intensity of each image channels at the location of the Visium spots.
-They are calculated by using ``features = 'summary'``.
+They are calculated by using ``features = 'summary'``, which calls :func:`squidpy.im.ImageContainer.features_summary`.

 In addition to ``feature_name`` and ``channels`` we can specify the following ``features_kwargs``:

     - ``quantiles`` - quantiles that are computed.
 By default, the 0.9th, 0.5th, and 0.1th quantiles are calculated.

 .. seealso::